-North Allegheny Intermediate High School has begun the process of renewing its accreditation through the Commission on Secondary Schools of the Middle States Association.
+North Allegheny Intermediate High School renewed it's accredidation during the 2016-2017 school year through the Commission on Secondary Schools of the Middle States Association.
 Accreditation affirms that a school provides the quality of education that the community has a right to expect and the education world endorses.
 Accreditation is a means of showing confidence in a school's performance.
 When the Commission on Secondary Schools accredits a school, it certifies that the school has met the prescribed qualitative standards of the Middle States Association within the terms of the school's own stated philosophy and objectives.

 The chief purpose of the whole accreditation process is the improvement of education for youth by evaluating the degree to which a school has attained worthwhile outcomes set by its own staff and community.
 This is accomplished by periodically conducting a comprehensive self-evaluation of the total school.
 Through the accreditation process, the school seeks the validation of its self-evaluation by obtaining professional judgment from impartial outsiders on the effectiveness of the total school operation.
 The intent throughout the process is more than to focus on shortcomings; the chief goal is to seek remedies for inadequacies and to identify and nurture good practices.

 The following are some of the many benefits of accreditation: